jcervas/class-cmu-84-352/syllabus.md

 The third and final part of the class, approximately one month, will be devoted to the topic of legislative redistricting.
-This is my major area of speciality, and I intend this to be the most interesting part of the course.
+This is my major area of specialty, and I intend this to be the most interesting part of the course.

 #### Week 11 – Counting the people